isahmadbbr/arewadatascience/README.md

-This is the website for Tri-State ExploreCSR project.
-(Adopted from Jekyll Serif Theme)
+This is the website for Arewa Data Science Fellowship.
+(Adopted from Tri-State ExploreCSR project page that was adopted from Jekyll Serif Theme)